Interstate 78 in New York: Route description

 There are four auxiliary routes of I-78 in New York; none of these spurs connect with I-78 because parts of I-78, I-278, and I-478 were not built.
 I-478 is currently the Brooklyn–Battery Tunnel and approaches, connecting I-278 in Brooklyn with the Battery in Manhattan.
 It was once planned to continue north along the unbuilt Westway to I-78 at the Holland Tunnel; however, this project was later canceled.
-I-278, the only I-78 spur to leave New York, has a western terminus on Linden, New Jersey, and passes northward and eastward through all five boroughs, with its eastern end at the Bruckner Interchange in the Bronx.
+I-278, the only I-78 spur to leave New York, has a western terminus in Linden, New Jersey, and passes northward and eastward through all five boroughs, with its eastern end at the Bruckner Interchange in the Bronx.
 (Note: I-278 passes through Randalls and Wards Islands, which is part of Manhattan (New York County).
 However, most of I-278's mileage is in the other four counties that make up New York City's five boroughs: Bronx, Queens, Kings (Brooklyn), and Richmond (Staten Island).)
 I-278 was planned to extend northwest to I-78 at Route 24 in Springfield Township, Union County, New Jersey.
 I-678 runs from JFK Airport in Queens north to the Bruckner Interchange.
 I-878, signed as part of NY 878, is a short east–west expressway crossing I-678 at JFK Airport, running only within Queens.
 It was originally planned as part of I-78, connecting to the Bushwick Expressway, I-278, the Williamsburg Bridge, and the Lower Manhattan Expressway.
 The original I-878 is now the segment of I-278 east of the split with NY 895; it connected I-278 with I-78, I-95, and I-678 at the Bruckner Interchange.